petrobras/ross/paper/paper.md

 module [@comsol; @ansys], some softwares based on a proprietary commercial software (MATLAB) [@madyn; @dynamicsrotating], and others developed as standalone softwares [@rotorinsa; @trcsoftware].
 To use these softwares one needs to buy licenses, and they are not intended to be developed in a collaborative public manner.
-To our knowledge, in the rotordynamic field, ROSS is the first software being developed using the open source concept, with the code being fully available on code hosting platforms, issues tracked online, clear license and possibility of direct contribution.
+Also, for some of these commercial softwares, the user is 'locked' on their environment, interacting with the software only through a GUI, which makes it harder (impossible sometimes) to automate analysis, To our knowledge, in the rotordynamic field, ROSS is the first software being developed using the open source concept, with the code being fully available on code hosting platforms, issues tracked online, clear license and possibility of direct contribution.

 ROSS allows the construction of rotor models and their numerical simulation.
 Shaft elements, as a default, are modeled with the Timoshenko beam theory [@Hutchinson2001], which considers shear and rotary inertia effects, and discretized by means of